clemson-cal/gridiron/README.md

 - Provide meshing and execution abstractions for hydrodynamics base schemes.
 If you have a scheme that works on logically Cartesian grid patches, this library can make that scheme suitable for AMR simulations.
-- Be aggressively optimized in terms of computations (eliminating redundancy), array traversals (no multi-dimensional indexing), memory access patterns (optimal cache + heap utilization), and parallel execution strategies.
+- Be aggressively optimized in terms of computations, array traversals (no multi-dimensional indexing), and memory access patterns (optimal cache + heap utilization).
 - Provide efficient strategies for hybrid parallelization based on shared memory and distributed multi-processing.
-- Not to depend on other work-in-progress crates.
-Many HPC-oriented Rust crates look promising, but are still in flux; this crate should not depend on things like `ndarray`, `hdf5`, or `rsmpi`.
-Dependencies are currently limited to `rayon` and `crossbeam_channel`. `serde` is presently required in the library to support the examples, but it should be made optional.
+- Have minimal dependencies.
+The library can be used without any outside crates.
+Optional dependences include `rayon` (for its thread pool, although a custom thread pool is also included), `serde` (for message passing and checkpoints).
+Optional features that only effect performance are `crossbeam_channel` and `core_affinity`.
+The `examples/euler` sub-crate demonstrates ues of all the optional features.
 - Have fast compile times.
 The debug cycle for physics simulations often requires frequent recompilation and inspection of results.
-Compile times of 1-2 seconds are fine, but the code should not take 30 seconds to compile, as can happen with lots of generics, excessive use of `async`, link-time optimizations, etc. For this reason the primary data structure (`patch::Patch`) is not generic over an array element type; it uses `f64` and a runtime-specified number of fields per array element.
+Compile times of 1-2 seconds are fine, but the code should not take 30 seconds to compile, as can happen with excessive use of generics, `async`, link-time optimizations, etc. For this reason the primary data structure (`patch::Patch`) is not generic over an array element type; it uses `f64` and a runtime-specified number of fields per grid cell location.
+It's encouraged to keep solver and physics code together in the same crate as the science application, because it allows `rustc` to optimize these modules together without link-time optimizations.
+There isn't much compute-intensive work done in the `gridiron` library functions, so there's no performance penalties for using it as a separate crate.
 - Provide examples of stand-alone applications which use the library.

 It does _not_ attempt to